 Arizona State University: Full Professor, 2008-present, Associate, Full Professor, 1995-2008; Concordia University: Associate Professor, 1991-1994; SUNY-Binghamton: Assistant, Associate Professor, 1982-1991

 My research focuses on leadership processes at individual, team, and organizational levels of analysis.
 At these various levels, my research deals with singular leaders (e.g., CEOs), as well as more plural forms of leadership (e.g., shared leadership in teams).
-The topic of responsible leadership represents a content area of special interest to me.
+Currently, I focus on two streams of research in the leadership area.
+First, I do research on the topic of responsible leadership.
 This interest lies at the intersection of leadership, ethics, and corporate social responsibility.
-In addition, I do work connecting effective leadership behavior/characteristics with neuroscience theory and methodology.
+Second, I do work connecting effective leadership behavior/characteristics with neuroscience theory and methodology.

 • Fellow of the Society for Industrial and Organizational Psychology, and the American Psychological Association

 • Member of the editorial review boards for the Academy of Management Journal, Academy of Management Review, Academy of Management Perspectives, Journal of Applied Psychology, Personnel Psychology, and The Leadership Quarterly

 • Recent mentions in the Wall Street Journal http://online.wsj.com/news/articles/SB10001424052702303725404579461722158151180 (or Google “WSJ Inner Workings”); and Inc. Magazine (http://www.inc.com/magazine/201306/eric-markowitz/brain-leadership-inside.html)

 • TED-style talk delivered in May 2014 at the meeting of the Society for Industrial and Organizational Psychology, Honolulu (http://youtu.be/aZuEr_JoyYk).

 • Approximately 11,000 cites on Google Scholar